-1. Administrative Staff:
+- 1. Administrative Staff:

 - a.
-Vice President for Finance and Administration - b.
-Vice President for Institutional Advancement - c.
-Vice President for Enrollment Management - d.
-Vice President for Information Technology - e.
-Vice President for Student Affairs - f.
-Director of Kinkel Center - g.
-Teacher Certification Officer - h.
-Director of Educational Leadership and Student Activities - i.
+Vice President for Finance and Administration

+- b.
+Vice President for Institutional Advancement

+- c.
+Vice President for Enrollment Management

+- d.
+Vice President for Information Technology

+- e.
+Vice President for Student Affairs

+- f.
+Director of Kinkel Center

+- g.
+Teacher Certification Officer

+- h.
+Director of Educational Leadership and Student Activities

+- i.
 Director of Campus Ministry

 - j.
 Director of Physical Plant

 - k.
 Associate Vice President for Communication and Marketing

 - 1. Director of Financial Aid

 - m.
 Registrar

 - n.
 Director of Academic Advising

 - o.
 Executive Vice President for Strategy and Operations

 - p.
 Director of Institutional Research and Assessment

 - q.
 Director of Athletics

 - r.
 Director of ESL/Study Abroad

 - s.
-Director of eLearning
+Director of Online Programs

 - t.
-Director of Student Services for the Eckelkamp College of Business
+Assistant to the Dean of the Eckelkamp College of Business for Curriculum

 - u.
-Director of Admission
+Director of Adjunct Faculty for the Eckelkamp College of Business

 - v.
-Director of International Affairs
+Director of Student Services for the Eckelkamp College of Business

 - w.
-Director of Service, Diversity, and Social Justice
+Assistant to the Dean of the Ecklekamp College of Business for Faculty

 - x.
-Director of Advanced Programs for the Department of Education/Special Education
+Director of Freshman Recruitment

 - y.
-Director of Counseling and Wellness
+Director of Transfer Recruitment

 - z.
+Director of International Affairs

-Director of Career Development
+- aa.
+Director of Service, Diversity, and Social Justice

 - 2. All teaching faculty designated as part-time faculty in their appointments.

 - 3. Professors Emeriti/Emerita